Water tower paint job high-priced option

 By Michael Butler

 $546,000.
 It will pay for a lot of things.
-You can purchase a very nice home, maybe even lakefront.
+You can purchase a very nice home, maybe even lakefront property.
 You can get a handful of luxury cars and probably have change to spare.
 And, you can paint a water tank.

 Tallassee has several water towers that are prevalent throughout the city limits, but none are probably as noticeable as the one that stands downtown with a "Tallassee Tiger" painted across the top.
 The tiger is starting to fade.